petkivim/xrd4j/README.md

-# xrd4j
+# XRd4J

-Java library for building X-Road v6 services and clients.
+XRd4J is a Java library for building X-Road v6 services and clients.
+The library consists of 4 modules:

+* client
+* common
+* rest
+* server